Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 - Glu Mobile (GLUU) - Technology / Multimedia & Graphics Software

 Background: "On Wednesday, Glu Mobile offered investors their first look at The Swift Life, a new social app it's launching in partnership with pop star Taylor Swift.
 "We've worked closely with Taylor and her team to bring her creative vision to life," stated Glu Mobile CEO Nick Earl.
-"We estimate Taylor Swift has several hundred million social followers across social media networks."" - Source
+"We estimate Taylor Swift has several hundred million social followers across social media networks." - Source

 - Materialise (MTLS) - Technology / Application Software